 “Dogs offers an in-depth and multifaceted focus on the relationship between humans and our best friends.
 The work of contributors includes archaeology from different time periods and throughout the world.
 Finally, dogs have a compilation of research worthy of their dynamic histories.”—Christopher P. Barton, coauthor of Historical Racialized Toys in the United States

-While previous studies of dogs in human history have focused on how people have changed the species through domestication, this volume offers a rich archaeological portrait of the human-canine connection.
+This volume offers a rich archaeological portrait of the human-canine connection.
 Contributors investigate the ways people have viewed and valued dogs in different cultures around the world and across the ages.

 No Sample Chapter Available